-Plot: Pudding falls ill and the group discovers that she is the sole caretaker of her four little brothers and sister since her mother died a few years ago and her father is constantly traveling on a mission to be a master martial artist.
+Plot: Pudding falls ill, and the group discovers that she is the sole caretaker of her four little brothers and sister since her mother died a few years ago, and her father is constantly traveling on a mission to be a master martial artist.
 The girls take it upon themselves to take care of the kids while she recovers, but the aliens find this to be a prime time to attack.

-They replace the opening shot of the cafe for a different shot of the cafe.
+They replace the opening shot of the café for a different shot of the café.
 Your guess is as good as mine.

 The two customers arriving at the door only say that they have a party of two.
 Ichigo asks if they can wait for a bit because there are no tables available.
 In the dub, the two customers say that they’re booking a birthday party with a group of 20 people arriving right now…….

-I want to mention, not kidding, that I subconsciously wrote ‘bitchday’ while trying to type ‘birthday’ because that’s the first thing that sprung up in my head….I mean, planning a birthday party with a group of 20 at a restaurant is already difficult enough for restaurants to handle, but this is a damn CAFE.
+I want to mention, not kidding, that I subconsciously wrote ‘bitchday’ while trying to type ‘birthday’ because that’s the first thing that sprung up in my head….I mean, planning a birthday party with a group of 20 is already difficult enough for restaurants to handle, but this is a damn CAFE.

 I’d be surprised if they actually had a way to set up accommodations for a party of 20.
 It really seems like all they have are those quaint little white round tables.
-Who has a birthday party at a cafe anyway?
+Who has a birthday party at a café anyway?
 I know they have cake, but typically setting up a birthday somewhere involves eating an actual meal in addition to the cake, and they don’t seem to carry much in terms of regular food.

-More importantly, what kind of asshole wanders into a cafe intending on getting a table for 20 for a party?
+More importantly, what kind of asshole wanders into a café intending on getting a table for 20 for a party?
 That’s one of those times when you call ahead to ensure that you can not only be served but also to ensure that the place is actually suitable for such a thing.
 These girls in the dub are complete morons.

 Originally, Akasaka apologizes to Pudding for making her do the dishes since that’s usually his job.
 Pudding says it’s no problem because she always does this kind of thing at home.
 In the dub, Wesley reminds her that the plates she’s throwing around are very expensive, she says she knows and that’s why she’s being ‘extra careful’ with them.